DUI DefenseOver 20 Years Fighting Injustice

 - Reflux diseases

-It is essential that if you are facing charges for driving under the influence, that you hire a Long Beach DUI attorney that is knowledgeable on various prosecutor tactics and common ways to defend against these types of accusations.
+Contact West Coast Defense today to speak with our DUI attorney in Long Beach, who is knowledgeable on various prosecutor tactics and common ways to defend against these types of accusations.

 If you are charged with a DUI, you may face driver’s license suspension.
 However, you may be able to receive a restricted license.
 A restricted license will allow for limited driving to places such as work or school during part of your license suspension.
 If you have a restricted license, you will also be required to install an ignition interlock device (IID).